nasa/cumulus/docs/doc_installation.md

 ---
 ```

 **Note:** To have the new page show up in a sidebar the designated `id` must be added to a sidebar in the `website/sidebars.js` file.
+Docusaurus has an in depth explanation of sidebars [here](https://docusaurus.io/docs/en/navigation).

 ### Versioning Docs

 We lean heavily on Docusaurus for versioning.
 Their suggestions and walkthrough can be found [here](https://docusaurus.io/docs/en/versioning).
 It is worth noting that we would like the Documentation versions to match up directly with release versions.
-This version naming/cutting is explained in the Cumulus repo's top level [README.md](https://github.com/nasa/cumulus/blob/master/README.md#versioning).
+This version naming/cutting is explained in the Cumulus repo's top level [README.md](https://github.com/nasa/cumulus/blob/master/README.md#5-cut-new-version-of-cumulus-documentation).

 ## Add a new task
 The tasks list in docs/tasks.md is generated from the list of task package in the task folder.
 Do not edit the docs/tasks.md file directly.